rosshpayne/ODTM/README.md

 * central Data Repository

-The repository defines the data required by DOM to drive the execution of each database operation across your enterprise.
+The repository defines the data required to drive DOMs execution of database operation across the enterprise.
 Such information includes but is not limited to:

     + database environments types (dev,test,prod etc)
     + the Oracle instances that belong to those environments